siavava/portfolio/content/projects/ai/76-chess.md

 — the same horizon for half the exponent, which in practice doubles the reachable search depth.

-**Making depth affordable.** Each refinement strengthens the pruning or the evaluation:
+Each refinement past alpha-beta strengthens either the pruning or the
+evaluation:

 - [Iterative deepening][iterative-deepening]
   searches depth $1, 2, 3, \ldots$ until time runs out — and each pass's